aws-amplify/amplify-flutter/packages/amplify_core/README.md

 # amplify_core

-The core module for Amplify-Flutter.
+The core module for Amplify Flutter.

 ## Getting Started